toshimaru/blog.toshima.ru/_posts/2019-09-30-customize-css-with-amino.md

 }
 ```

-You can change whatever you want.
+You can change the color or style whatever you want.

 The result is: